Mark Marshall: Crawley Town

 On 21 September 2021, it was announced that Marshall had joined League Two club Crawley Town on a one-month rolling contract, having been on trial at the club since the start of the season.
 Manager John Yems said: "I've known Mark for many years, he will be a great asset for the team".
 He made his debut four days later, coming on as a substitute in a 2–1 win over former club Bradford City at the Broadfield Stadium.
 He featured 20 times in the 2021–22 campaign, though started just one league match, and entered contract talks with the club in the summer.
 However, he left the club upon the expiry of his contract in December 2022, having been limited to four cup appearances in the first half of the 2022–23 season.

 Non-League

 On 17 February 2023, Marshall signed with National League club Maidstone United.
 The following month he stated his intention to continue playing into his 40s.
 He made eleven appearances as Maidstone were relegated at the end of the 2022–23 season before being released.
 He rejoined Carshalton Athletic in the Isthmian League Premier Division for the 2023–24 season and went on to score five goals from 41 appearances.
 On 30 July 2024, Marshall joined Dulwich Hamlet, also of the Isthmian League Premier Division.
 He made 35 appearances in the 2024–25 campaign.
+On 11 August 2025, he signed with Isthmian League South East Division side Beckenham Town.
+He played 29 games in the 2025–26 season, scoring three goals, as the club fell to relegation.

 Style of play

 Marshall is known for his pace.
-Former teammate Tom Pope stated that Marshall has "terrific self-belief" and will continue to try to beat his marker even if he is struggling to find success in the match.